 - Cafe Salvador: The mix of café and coworking space offers comfortable seating, tasty food, and refreshing drinks.
 A day pass is 13 Euro.
 The prices include drinks and fast wifi.

 - Awesome Store & Cafe Ikebukuro: The café is quite popular among digital nomads due to its workability and free high-speed internet connection.
-While working order some bagels, coffees, or Japanese sweets.
+While working here, enjoy some bagels, coffee, or Japanese sweets.

 🏘 Where to stay in Osaka

-- Tennoji: Tennoji has a long residential history and is home to Shitennoji, the oldest temple of Osaka.
+- Tennoji: Tennoji has a rich residential history and is home to Shitennoji, Osaka's oldest temple.
 If you are looking for budget-friendly accommodation and an authentic Japanese lifestyle next to trendy cafés, then consider Tennoji.

-- Kita: The northern district is known to be the business district with tall, modern skyscrapers and luxurious office buildings.
+- Kita: The northern district is renowned for being the business hub, characterized by tall, modern skyscrapers and luxurious office buildings.
 You find shopping malls here, retail, restaurants, and entertainment.
 The area is pedestrian-friendly and is well-connected with public transportation.

 🧑🏻💻 Where to work from in Osaka